 Indira Park, Hyderabad

 The rocks, which are the natural landscape of the area, have been maintained as such in this 76-acre rectangular park.
 Rocks resembling various animals have been placed on platforms and labeled.
 Though sometimes you have to stretch your imagination to match the label and the rock shape.
-It is after these rocks that the park is technically called living rock sanctuary.
+It is after these rocks that the park is technically called a living rock sanctuary.
 The sculptures have been done by an artist from Shanti Niketan.
 Cobbled floors have been laid around some old trees in such a way that you can sit in the shade and enjoy a small performance or a good conversation.
 At this point in time when Gulmohar trees are laden with flowers, there is a carpet of orange flowers around the trees that I found very inviting.

 In one corner of the park is a children’s area with basic rides and swings for them.
-Then there is a fairly large skating place which I am not sure if is the part of the park or not, but you can access it from the park.
+Then there is a fairly large skating place which I am not sure is part of the park or not, but you can access it from the park.
 Another corner resembles a jungle of Palm trees, though a very small one.
-On one side of the lake, there is an island-like formation in the shape of a mango, the way it is done in block printed fabrics.
+On one side of the lake, there is an island-like formation in the shape of a mango, the way it is done in block-printed fabrics.
 You can see some butterflies though you would need a lot of patience to photograph them.
 There are manicured lawns on which ideally you should not walk, but to walk barefoot on them would be a pleasure.

 Boating & Musical Fountains